What Is the CEO’s Role in Civil Claims Against a Company?

 A common question in corporate disputes is whether replacing the CEO affects ongoing claims.
 In principle, changing the CEO does not eliminate liability for past conduct.
 Responsibility generally attaches to the time of the act, not the time a claim is filed or heard.
 If a former CEO entered into a transaction contrary to the company’s interests and was later removed, the new CEO is not personally responsible for the former CEO’s conduct, but the former CEO may still be pursued.

 At the same time, if the new CEO discovers prior misconduct, there may be an internal duty to report the matter to the board and shareholders, depending on the company’s governance structure.
 Failure to act after discovery may expose the new CEO in certain circumstances.
-For that reason, the CEO’s responsibility can remain relevant even after the end of the term.
+For that reason, the CEO’s responsibilities can remain relevant even after the term ends.

 Practical legal recommendations to reduce CEO exposure